 If you are interested in becoming a test passenger and accessing the self-driving shuttles during the test period, you can register here on LINC’s website.
 After your registration, you will receive a confirmation that you have signed up.
 Before we start driving on DTU Lyngby Campus, you will be sent a message to download LINC’s App.

 We expect the test at DTU Lyngby Campus will begin in April 2021.
 We will continuously keep the registered test passengers and others updated about the final start time.

-We expect the test at DTU Campus in Lyngby to run from mid-April until the summer holidays 2021.
+We expect the test at DTU Campus in Lyngby to run from mid-April until the autumn 2021.

 We call the vehicle a shuttle because it is a completely different type of service from traditional buses that we know today.
 Firstly, the self-driving shuttle is a completely different technology from traditional buses.
 Next, a self-driving shuttle will be able to provide a very different and more dynamic service to the passenger.
 The routes of the shuttles can be based on the passengers’ needs on a day-to-day basis – and thus not run a fixed route like buses we know today.
 This means shuttles could eventually transport the passengers door-to-door – for example, from station to workplace.
 This will not be tested at DTU Campus, but the project will test different degrees of a dynamic service.
 The shuttle also looks very different from a bus, and it accommodates only 10-12 passengers, whereas a traditional bus can carry 50-99 people.

 Anyone who has downloaded the LINC app can use the three self-driving shuttles at Campus Lyngby during the test period.
 The LINC app will be available in the spring of 2020 via the App Store on Apple devices and Google Play on Android devices.